vinodvpillai/fastapi-best-practices/README.md

-Here's a detailed README file for the FastAPI REST web application:

 # FastAPI REST Web Application

 This project is a FastAPI REST web application for managing "Post" entities, built using object-oriented principles.
 It includes endpoints for creating, reading, updating, and deleting posts.